A marketing mix is made of 4 basic elements, also known as the marketing mix elements. It provides the basis for a marketing strategy in a business.

 It presents a unique management problem.
 To be precise, it’s a people problem.
 A good service all depends on the people who deliver it.

-Services are difficult to deliver consistently.
-It requires highly motivated employees to replicate exactly the same level of quality all the time.
+For the same reasons, services are difficult to deliver consistently.
+It requires highly motivated employees to replicate exactly the same level of quality over and over again.
 It is normally hard for a human being to stay the same emotionally and mentally.

 You can be in a great mood in the morning, but not so in the evening.
 That’s how humans are, we can’t do anything about it.
 It is not humanly possible to have the same level of emotion or energy all the time.